yuvallanger/rusty-diceware/README.md

 Usage: diceware [options]

 Options:
-    -h, --help          this help message
+    -h, --help          This help message.
+    -e, --entropy       Display number of entropy bits.
+    -r, --dicerolls     Provide results of physical dice rolls.
+Word per line, same digit order as in the files, digits between and including 1 and 6.
-    -e, --entropy       display number of entropy bits -n, --nword NWORD   number of words in a passphrase -d, --delimiter DELIM
+    -n, --nword NWORD   Number of words in a passphrase.
+    -d, --delimiter DELIM
-                        the delimiter character used to separate the words -f, --wordlist-file FILE
+                        The delimiter character used to separate the words.
+    -f, --wordlist-file FILE
-                        path to a wordlist file
+                        Path to a wordlist file.
     -l, --wordlist WORDLIST
-                        Wordlist to use (efflong (default), effshort1,
+                        Wordlist to use. (efflong (default), effshort1,
                         effshort2, minilock, reinhold, or beale)
 ```